Presidency of Andrew Johnson: Historical reputation

 In the 1950s, historians began to focus on the African-American experience as central to Reconstruction.
 They rejected completely any claim of black inferiority, which had marked many earlier historical works.
 Many of these writers saw the developing Civil Rights Movement as a second Reconstruction and hoped their work on the postbellum era would advance the cause of civil rights.
 These authors sympathized with the Radical Republicans for their desire to help African Americans, and saw Johnson as callous towards the freedman.
 In a number of works from 1956 onwards by such historians as Fawn Brodie, the former president was depicted as a successful saboteur of efforts to better the freedman's lot.
 Reconstruction was increasingly seen as a noble effort to integrate the freed slaves into society.

 In the early 21st century, Johnson is among those commonly mentioned as the worst presidents in U.S. history.
 According to historian Glenn W. Lafantasie, who believes Buchanan the worst president, "Johnson is a particular favorite for the bottom of the pile because of his impeachment ... his complete mishandling of Reconstruction policy ... his bristling personality, and his enormous sense of self-importance."
 Tolson suggests that "Johnson is now scorned for having resisted Radical Republican policies aimed at securing the rights and well-being of the newly emancipated African-Americans".
 Gordon-Reed notes that Johnson, along with his contemporaries Pierce and Buchanan, are generally listed among the five worst presidents, but states, "there have never been more difficult times in the life of this nation.
 The problems these men had to confront were enormous.
 It would have taken a succession of Lincolns to do them justice."
 Trefousse considers Johnson's legacy to be "the maintenance of white supremacy.
 His boost to Southern conservatives by undermining Reconstruction was his legacy to the nation, one that would trouble the country for generations to come."

-A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Johnson as the seventh-worst president.
+A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Johnson as the second-worst president.
 A 2017 C-SPAN poll of historians ranked Johnson as the second-worst president.
 A 2006 poll of historians ranked Johnson's decision to oppose greater equality for African Americans in the aftermath of the Civil War as the second-worst mistake ever made by a sitting president.
 Historian Elizabeth R. Varon writes: